 What Exactly is Happening?

 As I sit in these moments, I remind myself that I am a certified emotional intelligence practitioner.
-I work specifically with millennials to help them navigate this stuff.
-The stress and anxiety that often derails us academically, socially, and professionally.
+I work specifically with people to help them navigate this stuff.
+The stress and anxiety that often derails us professionally, socially, emotionally, and academically.

 So how can it be that I am struggling with this myself?